Cherreads

 I've developed this strange obsession with Rudeus.
 I know he's fallen deep into his own darkness, chasing gods, power or whatever else he thinks will fill the void.

-Fear that he'd do something stupid.
-That he'd disappear completely.
+Fear that he'd do something stupid and disappear completely.

 Ghyslaine stayed by my side the whole time.
-Never questioned me.
-Never tried to pull me back.
-Just stood there, silent and steady, like she always does.
+Never questioned me or pulling me back.

 But yesterday, in the middle of a pub, Rudeus claimed a bold statement.